Xomega-Net/Xomega.Docs/docs/framework/common-ui/data-objects.md

 ### Conversion to DTOs

-Data objects provide an easy way to convert its data to a Data Transfer Object (DTO), which would then be passed as input to a service operation.
+Data objects provide an easy way to convert their data to a Data Transfer Object (DTO), which would then be passed as input to a service operation.
 If you have a `SalesOrderUpdateDTO` that has the same structure as your `SalesOrderObject`, where the names of the properties are the same and child objects represent nested structures, then you can serialize your data objects to a DTO as follows.

 ```cs
 object options = null; // any additional pass-through serialization options